Draw straight lines with the Line Segment tool

 The Brush Tool allows you to custom-define a brush by setting parameters of the brush such as shape and angle.
 This enables you to create natural artwork in your projects by customizing the brush tool to suit your drawing needs.
 You can choose, edit and create a custom brush in Animate through the Property Inspector, when the brush tool is selected in the toolbox.
 To learn how to create, edit, and delete custom brushes, see Custom Brushes.

-Animate CC has an integrated global library for Art Brushes that includes a vast collection of brushes that you can choose from.
-To launch the Brush Library Panel, click Windows > Brush Library or click on the Brush icon in the PI.
-Before using any brush, add it to your current document by double-clicking on the brush in the Brush Library panel.
+Animate CC has an integrated global library for Vector Brushes that includes a vast collection of Art and Pattern brushes.
+To launch the Brush Library Panel, click Windows > Brush Library or click on the Brush icon in the Property Inspector.
+Before using any brush, double-click any brush to add it to your current document.

 The Edit Brush icon launches the Brush editing dialog box for the selected brush.
 If you select an Art Brush for editing, the Art Brush Options dialog box appears.
 You can modify properties such as brush direction, scaling preferences, and overlap preference, and apply the changes to the existing strokes.